Esri/arcgis-maps-sdk-java-samples/feature_layers/list-related-features/README.md

 ## Use case

 Related features are useful for managing relational information, like what you would store in a relational database management system (RDBMS).
-You can define relationship between records as one-to-one, one-to-many, or many-to-one.
+You can define relationships between records as one-to-one, one-to-many, or many-to-one.
 For example, you could model inspections and facilities as a many-to-one relationship.
 Then, for any facility feature, you could list related inspection features.

 ## How to use the sample